Rhinoplasty (Nose Surgery)

 Rhinoplasty, or surgery to reshape the nose, is one of the most common of all plastic surgery procedures.
 This is a surgery that requires great finesse, a detailed analysis, and an intense training to increase likelihood of a successful outcome.
-An ideal nose should be in harmony and balanced with the remaining facial features to create balance.
+An ideal nose should be in harmony and balanced with the remaining facial features to create beauty.
 This surgery often known as “the surgery of millimeters” is specific to gender, ethnicity, age, body type, and facial characteristics.
 Rhinoplasty is heavily scrutinized by the beauty industry and must be individualized to each patient.

 Rhinoplasty involves reshaping the nose to enhance the aesthetic appearance and/or improve difficulties with breathing.
 After a thorough physical examination and a detailed analysis using 3D Vectra technology, rhinoplasty is individualized to patient desires.
 Rhinoplasty can be performed to meet aesthetic goals (improve shape) or for reconstruction to correct acquired birth or traumatic breathing difficulties.

-RISKS OF RHINOPLASTY
+RISKS ASSOCIATED WITH RHINOPLASTY

 Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
 In addition, every procedure has limitations.
 An individual’s choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
 Although the majority of patients do not experience complications, you should discuss them with your plastic surgeon to make sure you understand all possible consequences of rhinoplasty.